wgohome/plants-pipeline/README.md

 - `initiation` directory stores the files containing the timestamp at which each Run ID in the batch was initiated.
 - `runtime` directory stores the files containing the timestamp, library layout and download error type (if any) of each Run ID.
 However, if the child process for downloading the RunID was broken, it will not be logged in this file.
 The Run ID should still be found in the logfile from `initiation`.

+_To be updated_

-### 4. Checking the kallisto output files and reinitiating new batch for missing files
+### D4.
+Checking the kallisto output files and reinitiating new batch for missing files

 After downloading a batch, to check the successful downloads against the Run IDs in the runtable, run the following file.
 - `-s` specifies the species three-letter alias